bonyoC-137/Dropil-ICO-fraud-exposed/README.md

 ## Note that the list is not full and there can be a lot more interesting addresses to check later.

-### (update - May 2020 There is new evidence to be added soon)

 ### A small introduction

 All dropil ICO addresses were funded with drops a year ago from<br>
 `0x925ea5af075bde17811e4bcdc198dc5d3675e466 (dropil vault).`<br>
-To receive tokens you should claim it using **dropil.com** and when you do it your address gets some ether from technical wallet<br>
+To receive tokens you should claim it using **_dropil.com_** and when you do it your address gets some ether from technical wallet<br>
 `0xb30f2f834f19b3836ad326e51affbf9219c130a8`<br>
 for paying txfee for transfer drops to an address that you choose.

 I will tell about just a little part of interesting addresses and transactions but I also have made a<br>
 scheme with much more information and a lot of mutual connections of involved addresses.

-## Chapter 1\. [ He has his reasons to do so ! ]
+## Chapter 1\. [ **He has his reasons to do so !** ]

-So here is an example:
+So here is an example: Some sleeping ICO address like `0x01ecbc76cdc5b8d4941e02dfe34a6b59dbcaf1c2` receives some ethers from `0xb30f` .
+After that drops are transferred from `0x01ec` to another address.
+The owner of ICO address `0x01ec` has chosen to transfer his 18 millions of drops to `0x942e07971838c920f31e878c136e0f72cc6d5bc1` This address belongs to an account on IDAX exchange (main IDAX wallet is `0xbd6d79f3f02584cfcb754437ac6776c4c6e0a0ec` , so you can see `0x942e0` transfers tokens to `0xbd6d` ).

+### (update - May 2020 There is new evidence to be added soon)